 Role in my Framework

-I advocates for using practical experimentation into magical practice, emphasizing that magic is an ongoing process of learning and adaptation.
-The Lab carries this philosophy by creating a dedicated space for iterative testing and feedback, fostering mastery through active engagement. #
+I advocate for using practical experimentation into magical practice, emphasizing that magic is an ongoing process of learning and adaptation.
+The Lab carries this philosophy by creating a dedicated space for iterative testing and feedback, fostering mastery through active engagement.

 Cross-Tradition and Practical Notes